Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 arr.forEach(funky);         // prints 44 33 22 11
 ```

 The above loop types have some things to watch out for.
 One is that there can be unsuspected extra properties on arrays and objects, that your for-in/on/each loop will hand you.
 You may have to take precautions that you only iterate over the conventional "iterable" elements, ie. in the case of an array the elements arr[0] to arr[last].
+That's if you just want to do conventional processing on array/object data.

+However on other occasions you may want to see everything that's there, to do fancy stuff with object-oriented dynamic design.
+Then you can let the loops show you the works.
+All this is beyond the scope of this tut (and my knowledge :=)

 You will probably not need these loop types in p5.js.
+(These are not the loops you're looking for ...)

-[A readable blog on forEach](https://thejsguy.com/2016/07/30/javascript-for-loop-vs-array-foreach.html) (He's grabbed a great URL there, "thejsguy.com").
+[A readable blog on forEach](https://thejsguy.com/2016/07/30/javascript-for-loop-vs-array-foreach.html) (He's grabbed a great URL there, "thejsguy.com", damn).

 ## Functions